Street Naming and Numbering

 The Council is the Street Naming and Numbering Authority for the area.
 It carries out these functions under the provisions of Sections 64-65 of the Town Improvement Clauses Act 1847 and sections 17-29 of the Public Health Act 1925.

-Fees are charged for the Street Naming and Numbering service.
-Current Fees can be downloaded below.
+Fees are chargeable for certain aspects of the Street Naming and Numbering process.
+Current Fees can be downloaded below

 Can I name my house without contacting the Council?